prawf/prawf.github.io/source/index.html.md

 🚰 Built-in CI/CD support- Ship your applications bug free by adding to your CI/CD pipelines

-🔓 Free and open-source- It always will be
+🔓 Free and open-source- It is and it always will be